Your money-making expert. Financial journalist, TV and radio personality.

 If you want to make money from number plate resales, you can buy them directly from the DVLA Personalised Registrations website at any time.
 The most valuable number plates, however, are likely to be sold at a DVLA auction, which are held six times a year.

 Each auction has 1,500 desirable number plates for sale, each with a reserve price, where you can bid amongst number plate enthusiasts for a brand new registration number.
-Find out where and when the next auction is being held here.
+Find out where and when the next auction will be held here.

 If you can’t find the number plate you want on the DVLA website you can contact the DVLA directly and make a request.
-If the number plate you want is available then it may be offered at a future DVLA auction.
+If the number plate is available, then it may be offered at a future DVLA auction.

 Similarly, eBay has a large Cherished Number Section with an active community of number plate sellers and there are many specialist websites that sell personalised number plates, including:

-These are all reputable sites and most are members of the RMI Cherished Numbers Dealers Association.
+All these sites are reputable, and most of them are members of the RMI Cherished Numbers Dealers Association.

 Alternatively it could be worth looking through your local paper and free advertising sites to see if anyone is selling.

-When buying, make sure that you do a price comparison with similar number plates on the market to ensure you are getting a fair deal and also make money from number plates on your resale mission.
+When buying a number plate, make sure you do a price comparison with similar plates on the market.
+This way, you will get a fair deal and also make money from number plates on your resale mission.
 Also note that if your car is scrapped whilst the registration number is assigned to it then the number plate is lost and unrecoverable.